redhat-cop/infra.aap_configuration/examples/templates/README.md

 A single playbook and multiple task and vars files which can be used to define your Tower or Controller configuration as code.
 Update the vars files to define your objects and run the playbook to deploy your changes to your Tower / AAP 2.1 cluster(s).

-If executed with the `all` tag then the playbook will create all ojbects defined in all vars files in the appropriate order.
+If executed with the `alltags` tag then the playbook will create all ojbects defined in all vars files in the appropriate order.

 Use of some tags may require that you include other tags; for example if adding a project but you haven't already added the correct SCM credential.

 Available tags:
-- all
+- alltags
 - settings
 - credtypes
 - orgs